 List of References

 As you apply for positions, you will be asked for a list of references.
-This request may come at different stages of the application process: some employers ask for references when they advertise a position, others may wait until the interview or until they have narrowed their choices to a final short list.
+This request may come at different stages of the process: some employers ask for it when they advertise a position; others may wait until the interview, or until they have narrowed their choices to a short list of candidates.

 What Employers Look for in a List of References

 Familiarity of References with You and Your Work

 Before listing anyone as a reference, make sure you contact them first to make sure that they feel comfortable serving as a reference first.

 At minimum, references should have a copy of your current resume, samples of your work (particularly if you are listing a professor or former supervisor as a reference), as well as a brief description of your professional career goals.
 This way, your reference will be well-versed on "you" as well as your suitability for the position which you seek.
 This can only help them in singing your praises when asked.

 Appropriateness of References